yangemuelab/yangemuelab.github.io/_pages/opportunities.md

     </p>

     <p>
-      To ensure our work has lasting impact, we look for candidates who enjoy asking the following questions:
+      To ensure our work has lasting impact, we look for candidates who can constantly challenge themselves with the following questions:
     </p>

     <ul>